-Nearly seventy years after the discovery of the structure of DNA, and the birth of the genetic age, a powerful new vocabulary has emerged to express science’s growing command over the matter of life.
+Since the discovery of the structure of DNA and the birth of the genetic age, a powerful vocabulary has emerged to express science’s growing command over the matter of life.
 Armed with knowledge of the code that governs all living things, biology and biotechnology are poised to edit, even rewrite, the texts of life to correct nature’s mistakes.

 Yet, how far should the capacity to manipulate what life is at the molecular level authorize science to define what life is for?
-This book looks at flash points in law, politics, ethics, and culture – assisted reproduction, stem cell research, agricultural GMOs, gene drives, creation of synthetic organoids – to argue that science’s promises of perfectibility have gone too far.
-Science may have editorial control over the material elements of life, but it does not supersede the languages of sense-making that have helped define human values through millennia of history: the meanings of autonomy, integrity, and privacy; the bonds of kinship, family, and society; and the place of humans in nature.
+This book looks at flash points in law, politics, ethics, and culture to argue that science’s promises of perfectibility have gone too far.
+Science may have editorial control over the material elements of life, but it does not supersede the languages of sense-making that have helped define human values across millennia: the meanings of autonomy, integrity, and privacy; the bonds of kinship, family, and society; and the place of humans in nature.